YuexingHao/Yuexing-Hao/index.md

 My [old personal website](https://1135100136.wixsite.com/yuexinghao) with some interesting posts.
 Stop using it from Aug 2022.

-<span style="color:red;">I am actively seeking a research internship for Summer 2024.
-Please feel free to contact me at yh727@cornell.edu. </span>
+<span style="color:red;">I am looking for a research internship in HCI and AI for Summer 2024.
+Please contact me at yh727@cornell.edu. </span>

 ## Research Interests